stegrahamGIT/UHWork/Talis/Scripts/README.md

 Step 1: Use the "All List Items" report from the Talis admin area to download a list of all items.
 Filter this list in Excel to show only VLE Book records.
 Copy the Items IDs into a text file - each ID seperated by a line return.
 This file is referenced in the config file with the itemIDFile value.

-Step 2: Make sure that all the values in the config file have been entered - oauth credentials, files names, URLs and regex patterns.
-This file is passed to the script at the first cmd line arg.
+Step 2: Make sure that all the values in the config file have been entered - oauth credentials, file names, URLs and regex patterns.
+This file is passed to the script as the first cmd line argument.

 Step 3: run the script.
 The script requires two arguments:

-arguement one - the name/path of the config file populated in step 2. arguement two - either 'test' or 'update'.
+arguement one - the name/path of the config file populated in step 2.

+arguement two - either 'test' or 'update'.
 Test does everything apart from actually update the record.
 (Might be useful for testing? - the log file contains lots of info)

 To run the script in test mode with a config file called UHConfigFile.txt: